zegetech/zegetech.github.io/_posts/2018-11-08-developing-with-docker.md

 ---
 layout: blog
 title: Docker in your dev box
+categories: developer
 author: Ngari Ndung'u
 blog-image: docker/whale.jpg
+intro: |
-intro: So, you probably already know [what docker is](what-and-why-docker) and what it can do for you.
+  So, you probably already know [what docker is](what-and-why-docker) and what it can do for you.
 You (hopefully) also know that you don't need to be deploying thousands of services in order to start using docker now.
   This post will walk you through the process of *dockerizing* a jekyll based site(this one).
   By dockerizing the site, the number of dependencies a developer would need to install on their machines is reduced to two; [Docker engine](https://www.docker.com/products/docker-engine) and [Docker compose](https://docs.docker.com/compose/overview/).
 ---